articles

 Author

 At the end of March 2014, the Guangdong region is hit by heavy rainstorms.
-One day after coming back home in the evening, I put my drenched umbrella onto the balcony to let it dry.
-But seeing that it almost gets carried away by heavy winds, I decide to put the open umbrella into the living room to let it dry.
+One evening, after coming back home, I put my drenched umbrella onto the balcony to let it dry.
+But seeing that it almost gets carried away by the heavy winds, I decide to bring the open umbrella into the living room to let it dry.

 Have you ever heard of this superstition?